Skip to Content

 3. You will receive a housing confirmation email (with your detailed address and unit number) 3-5 business days before orientation.

-After completing the pre-test tasks, you can take the real test.
-You will find the real test in “Step 3: Take the MAP.”
-You must complete the real test no later than August 4, 2024
+Once you finish the preparation tasks, you can access the test under "Step 3: Take the MAP."
+You must complete the test before arriving on campus.

 Once you purchase your plane tickets, please submit your flight information so we know when to pick you up from the airport.
 You need to submit your flight information even if you do not need a pickup service from USC, so we know when to expect you on campus.